 - This gives a a significant improvement in liver biochemistry and is usually well tolerated.

-- A Cochrane review concluded that there is insufficient evidence either to support or refute the use of bile acids in the treatment of primary sclerosing cholangitis.
+- A Cochrane review concluded that there is insufficient evidence either to support or refute the use of bile acids in the treatment of PSC.

-- Avoid alcohol - a risk factor for cholangiocarcinoma development.
-(See 'Complications and their management', below.)
+- Avoid alcohol, which is a risk factor for cholangiocarcinoma development.

 Surgical and endoscopic interventions